What Safe Sex Really Means — and How to Practice It

 Condoms

-Male condoms, which can be worn directly on a penis or sex toy, have come a long way from the tortoiseshell sheaths once worn in Japan.
+Male condoms, which can be worn on the penis or used with a sex toy, have evolved significantly from early historical forms like those used in ancient Japan.
 With correct and consistent use, today’s condoms are around 97 percent effective in protecting against most STIs and pregnancy.

 Condoms are made of various materials, including polyurethane, latex, and natural lambskin.
 Latex condoms are less porous than natural condoms and more flexible than polyurethane condoms, making them a highly effective barrier.